The content of this page was created by users. It has not been screened or verified by IMDb staff.

 : That's true.
 I've noticed that about you.
 You don't always agree with me.
 Moses

 : Nor you me, I've noticed.
-Messenger
+Malak

 : Yet here we are, still speaking.
 But not for much longer.
 A leader can falter, but stone will endure.
 These laws will guide them in your stead.
 If you disagree, you should put down the hammer.
-Moses

 : He's given you what you've asked?
 Moses